grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Shakes nodded sleepily as Hemi and Percy headed up to the navigation and sonar compartment.

-"It's probably time for more coffee," said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.
+"It's probably time for more coffee," said Gregory, reaching for the pot where the dregs of the previous batch slowly embalmed a permanent black-brown stain on the bottom.

 [//]: # (----- invisible character break)